Data-Driven Approach to Simulating Realistic Human Joint Constraints: Method

 We train two separate fully connected feed-forward neural networks for $C_{arm}(\vc{q})$ and for $C_{leg}(\vc{q})$.
 Each network has three hidden layers with 128 hidden units per layer.
 All activations are tanh except for the sigmoid function at the final layer.
 The output of the neural network is subtracted by 0.5 such that $C(\vc{q})$ ranges between $-0.5$ and $0.5$.
 Since the procedure to generate training data is completely automatic, the number of training samples can be as large as necessary.
 In our experiences, we find that $400,000$ samples in total is sufficient to reach $95\%$ accuracy on the testing set after $30$ epochs.
 The training of each neural network takes only a few minutes on a Core i5 CPU without GPU support.

 Despite that the learned functions, $C_{arm}(\vc{q})$ and $C_{leg}(\vc{q})$, can well represent $isValid(\vc{p})$, there is a potential issue due to the ambiguity caused by the transformation from the joint configuration to the Cartesian joint positions (\ie $\vc{q} \mapsto \vc{p}$).
-For example, the joint configuration of shoulder twisting $180^\circ$ and elbow bending $-90^\circ$ results in the same 3D joint positions as those from the configuration of shoulder twisting $0^\circ$ and elbow bending $90^\circ$. $isValid(\vc{p})$ deems both configurations valid, but bending the elbow backward is clearly not achievable by humans.
-Fortunately, this ambiguity can be easily resolved if we also enforce standard box constraints on the joints.
-These box constraints are set much wider than the range of motion and are only used to exclude clearly impossible poses.
-For example, in our experiments we loosely define the box constraint of the twisting DOF in the shoulder to be $[-60^\circ, 120^\circ]$ and of the DOF in the elbow to be $[0^\circ, 180^\circ]$.
+For example, the joint configuration of shoulder rotation $180^\circ$ and elbow bending $-90^\circ$ results in the same 3D joint positions as those from the configuration of shoulder rotation $0^\circ$ and elbow bending $90^\circ$. $isValid(\vc{p})$ deems both configurations valid, but bending the elbow backward is clearly not achievable by humans.
+Fortunately, this ambiguity can be easily resolved if we also enforce standard box constraints on the joints during usage.
+These box constraints are set wider than the range of motion and are only used to exclude clearly impossible poses.
+For example, in our experiments we loosely define the box constraint of the rotation DOF in the shoulder to be $[-60^\circ, 120^\circ]$ and of the DOF in the elbow to be $[0^\circ, 180^\circ]$.
 We do not set box constraints on the other two DOFs in the shoulder.
 A valid joint configuration must satisfy both the learned joint-limit constraint $C(\vc{q}) > 0$ and the default box constraints.
+This also implies that sampling outside the box constraints during training is unnecessary.